-New Relic Mobile's Handled exceptions charts use New Relic Insights default attributes for mobile events (including
+Handled exceptions charts use default attributes for mobile events (including

 MobileHandledException), along with any custom attributes you have added to this event type.
 When you mouse over the charts, direct links appear below them.
-These links to New Relic Insights allow you to analyze your mobile app data even deeper.
+These links to the query builder allow you to analyze your mobile app data even deeper.

-- View query link: View the Insights NRQL query used to calculate the chart data.
+- View query link: View the NRQL query used to calculate the chart data.

-- View in Insights link: View the chart in Insights, and share it with others.
+- View in query builder link: View the chart, and share it with others.